What is thrush?

 Similarly to antibiotics, corticosteroids, such as those found in preventer inhalers, can disrupt the careful balance of oral bacteria, putting you at an increased risk of getting oral thrush.
 If you are taking a corticosteroid inhaler, you may be advised by your doctor or asthma nurse to rinse your mouth out with water after each use of your preventer inhaler.

-Oral contraceptives contain hormones which, as we've previously discussed, can affect the healthy bacteria in the vagina and raise the risk of thrush in women.
+As we've previously discussed, oral contraceptives contain hormones that can affect the healthy bacteria in the vagina and raise the risk of thrush in women.
 If you are concerned that your choice of contraceptive is causing thrush, speak to your doctor about alternative contraceptive methods which may decrease your chances of getting a vaginal yeast infection.

 Soaps, shower gels and perfumes; these scented products can all upset the precarious pH balance of the vagina, which can increase the risk of vaginal thrush.
 You should refrain from using scented or perfumed products around your genitals.

 Opt instead for unperfumed soaps or emollients to wash the area around the vagina (vulva).
-There are a number of feminine washing products available which are designed to not interfere with the naturally acidic pH balance.
+Many feminine washing products are available that are designed to not interfere with the naturally acidic pH balance.